CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 thousands or even millions of individual files.
 Copying these kinds of datasets to Allas takes time and is not always straightforward.
 The most reasonable way to upload this kind of data depends on the case.
 This example introduces a few alternatives.

-First, we open a `screen` session on Puhti and set up an Allas connection just like in the previous example:
+First, I open a `screen` session on Puhti and set up an Allas connection just like in the previous example:
 ```text
 ssh csc-username@puhti.csc.fi
 screen